Trashpanda70/Pokemon-Game/README.md

 - Visual bug where the menu screen is still showing while the player is using the Lava Rod item, but the encounter process still works as intended
 - Some background audio does not loop perfectly, it should be not very noticable but please let me know if you think it ruins the experience
 - Galandart Sprite does not move when fighting.
 This feature would take a lot of time to fix and is something I intend to leave in the game unless I can figure out a fast way to fix it
-- Female trainer sprite breaks when throwing a Pokeball upon entering battle
+- Female player sprite breaks when throwing a Pokeball upon entering battle
 - Butcher does not display formatted text during transactions
 - The tent outside of Heavenly Pillar is not in the same art style as the rest of the game
 - Music changes volume when moving between Heavenly Pillar Outside and Route 18 even though it is the same music.
 It does not restart or break looping but rather just change volume